Suffolk litter picking

 For larger amounts of waste, contact your local waste collection authority who can arrange for it to be collected.
 This is the easiest way of dealing with the litter from a large community litter pick.
 Collections are available Monday to Friday by prior arrangement.

-You can take the litter to one of the Suffolk Recycling Centres.
-You will need to complete a litter pick waste declaration and authorisation form (PDF, 106KB) to certify the source of the waste.
+You can take the litter to one of the Suffolk Recycling Centres, but you will need to book a slot on our online booking form before going.
+You will also need to complete a litter pick waste declaration and authorisation form (PDF, 106KB) to certify the source of the waste.
 The Recycling Centre Team Leader will then be required to counter sign the form.
 This is to ensure that no hazardous or unauthorised commercial waste is being deposited.

 Please be aware we will not accept hazardous or unauthorised waste at a recycling centre.
 You must take it away and contact your waste collection authority for collection and disposal.

 If you do plan to take the litter to one of the recycling centres, we would encourage that you collect recyclables such as cans and glass bottles separately, for ease of recycling on arrival at the site.

 For licensing reasons, the recycling centres cannot accept tyres, liquid or hazardous waste, so please don’t attempt to remove these by yourselves.

 If in the course of your community litter pick you come across tyres, liquid, hazardous, or bulky items that have been fly-tipped on public land, please leave them where they are and report them to your local waste collection authority.

 Why not visit Suffolk Coast and Heaths Beachwatch for ways you can help and get involved to help keep Suffolk's beaches clean.

 Visit @UKRubbishwalks to collaborate with other volunteers or interested parties on twitter that want to keep our beaches and streets litter free.